 - United States Court of Appeals for the Fourth Circuit

 Kirby is committed to public service and has given back to his community in a variety of ways for more than two decades.
-Over his career, he has served on the boards of the Richland County Public Library, Friends of the Richland County Public Library, York Place, Thompson Child and Family Focus, and Growing Home Southeast.
+Over his career, he has served on the boards of the Richland County Public Library, Friends of the Richland County Public Library, York Place, Thompson Child and Family Focus, Growing Home Southeast and the Indian Waters Council, BSA.
 He has also served on the vestry and as a warden of Trinity Cathedral.
-Kirby presently serves as a trustee and chair of the Governance and Leadership Committee for Heathwood Hall Episcopal School, as the chancellor of the Episcopal Diocese of Upper South Carolina, and the Scoutmaster for Troop 8 of the Indian Waters Council, BSA.
+Kirby presently serves secretary of the Heathwood Hall Episcopal School.
+He is also on the Board of Trustees and chairs its Governance and Leadership Committee. as the chancellor of the Episcopal Diocese of Upper South Carolina and the Scoutmaster for Troop 8 of the Indian Waters Council, BSA.

 Areas of Practice

 • AV® Peer Review Rated - Martindale-Hubbell

 • Best Lawyers® - Personal Injury Litigation - Plaintiffs

 • Henry B. Richardson Award, York Place Board of Trustees, 2013